 You must also change the pbicsuser account password in the Instrument Control Software (ICS) to match the new password.
 To do so: Select Menu > Admin > SMRT Link on the instrument touch screen to change the password.

-Warning: Do not change either the admin or pbicsuser passwords using the WSO2 API Manager (the 'carbon' page).
-Only use the set-wso2-creds script to change the password for those accounts.
+Warning: When using WSO2, only use the set-wso2-creds script to change the password for those accounts.